 Image Source

-Since Japan is called ‘The land of the rising sun’, one of the Japanese New Year customs include watching the sunrise on the first day of the year.
-You can visit almost any mountain to get a great view, you can even head up to Mount Fuji if you are up for the task, but Mount Kaimon is one of the easier mountains to hike.
-Mount Kaimon is located on Kyushu Island that is famous for its hot springs and volcanoes.
+Since Japan is called ‘The land of the rising sun’, Japanese New Year customs include watching the sunrise on the first day of the year.
+You can visit almost any mountain to get a great view, you can even head up to Mount Fuji if you are up for the task, but Mount Kaimon is one of the more accessible mountains to hike.
+Mount Kaimon is located on Kyushu Island, which is famous for its hot springs and volcanoes.
 This mountain has a dormant volcano and offers a beautiful view of the ocean.
 You can head up here a few hours before to be able to experience the sunset, or you can take a day trip if you are up for the hike.

 Image Source

-Although most people visit Port Yokohama for their countdown parties, a lot of people like to visit nightclubs.
-If you want a fulfilling Japanese New Year celebration, then this would be ideal for you.
-You can either visit Shibuya or Roppongi in Tokyo which is both very happening places and are best known for their nightlife.
-There is no shortage to the number of clubs you can find here.
-You can head to any club you like and enjoy some great food, drinks, and music.
+Although most people visit Port Yokohama for their countdown parties, many people like to visit nightclubs.
+This would be ideal if you want a fulfilling Japanese New Year celebration.
+You can visit Shibuya or Roppongi in Tokyo, both very happening places and best known for their nightlife.
+There is no shortage of clubs you can find here.
+You can attend any club and enjoy great food, drinks, and music.
 You can hop around different clubs or party till the next morning.

 Visit Meiji Jingu-Mae